unattributed/unattributed.github.io/_posts/2025-11-13-practical-penetration-testing-framework-for-ai-lllm-systems.md

 ---

 *All tools and techniques in this document should be used only with proper authorization and in compliance with applicable laws and regulations.
-Ensure you have explicit written permission before testing any systems.*
+Ensure you have explicit written permission before testing any systems.* *Code within this document is zombie-code, but available upon request (perhaps on your usage)*